Best Outdoor Toys for 5 Year Old Boys by Play Style

 Flybar My First Foam Pogo Jumper

 This foam bungee jumper skips the metal spring of a traditional pogo stick, so there’s nothing rigid for little hands and feet to get caught in.
-Kids step onto the foam base and bounce, with a built-in squeak that adds to the fun.
+Kids step onto the foam base and bounce, with a built-in squeak that adds to the experience.
 It works indoors on carpet just as well as outdoors on grass or pavement.

 It’s a solid pick for a kid who likes repetitive, physical play and wants to see how high or how many times in a row he can bounce.